Research conducted recently by the Unisys Corporation reveals that identity theft when it comes to credit card scams is Americans’ number one issue.

 Identity Theft in Canada

-In Canada, identity theft has become the fastest growing criminal offenses.
+In Canada, identity theft has become the fastest-growing criminal offense.
 The credit firms of Equifax and TransUnion report 1900 Canadians file complaints every month.
 Other typical forms of identity theft in Canada include the acquiring and use of Social Security Numbers (Social Insurance or Security benefits).
 The Canadian federal government said that there’re approximately 3.4 million more social insurance numbers than there are actual Canadians.

 Malaysia, Hong Kong, And Singapore